bugzilla/bugzilla/docs/en/rst/administering/categorization.rst

 Basic Product/Group Restriction
 -------------------------------

 Suppose there is a product called "Bar".
-The
-"Bar" product can only have bugs entered against it by users in the group "Foo".
-Additionally, bugs filed against product "Bar" must stay restricted to users to "Foo" at all times.
-Furthermore, only members of group "Foo" can edit bugs filed against product "Bar", even if other users could see the bug.
-This arrangement would achieved by the
+You would like to make it so that only users in the group "Foo" can enter bugs in the "Bar" product.
+Additionally, bugs filed in product "Bar" must be visible only to users in "Foo" (plus, by default, the reporter, assignee and CC list of each bug) at all times.
+Furthermore, only members of group "Foo" should be able to edit bugs filed against product "Bar", even if other users could see the bug.
+This arrangement would achieved by the following:
-following:

 ::

     Product Bar:
     foo: ENTRY, MANDATORY/MANDATORY, CANEDIT

 Perhaps such strict restrictions are not needed for product "Bar".
-A more lenient way to configure product "Bar" and group "Foo" would be:
+Instead, you would like to make it so that only members of group "Foo" can enter bugs in product "Bar", but bugs in "Bar" are not required to be restricted in visibility to people in "Foo".
+Anyone with permission to edit a particular bug in product "Bar" can put the bug in group "Foo", even if they themselves are not in "Foo".

+Furthermore, anyone in group "Foo" can edit all aspects of the components of product "Bar", can confirm bugs in product "Bar", and can edit all fields of any bug in product "Bar".
+That would be done like this:

 ::

     Product Bar:
     foo: ENTRY, SHOWN/SHOWN, EDITCOMPONENTS, CANCONFIRM, EDITBUGS

-The above indicates that for product "Bar", members of group "Foo" can enter bugs.
-Any one with permission to edit a bug against product "Bar" can put the bug in group "Foo", even if they themselves are not in "Foo".
-Anyone in group "Foo" can edit all aspects of the components of product "Bar", can confirm bugs against product "Bar", and can edit all fields of any bug against product "Bar".

 General User Access With Security Group
 ---------------------------------------